-We are very early in our development efforts with only three drug candidates, avapritinib, BLU-554 and BLU-667, in clinical development.
+We are very early in our development efforts with only four drug candidates in clinical development: avapritinib, BLU-667, BLU-554 and BLU-782.
 All of our other drug candidates are currently in pre-clinical or earlier stages of development.
 If we are unable to advance our other drug candidates to clinical development, obtain regulatory approval for our most advanced drug candidates or other drug candidates and ultimately commercialize our most advanced drug candidates or other drug candidates, or experience significant delays in doing so, our business will be materially harmed.

-We are very early in our development efforts with only three drug candidates, avapritinib, BLU-554 and BLU-667, in clinical development.
+We are very early in our development efforts with only four drug candidates in clinical development: avapritinib, BLU-667, BLU-554 and BLU-782.
 All of our other drug candidates are currently in pre-clinical or earlier stages of development.
-We have invested substantially all of our efforts and financial resources in the identification and pre-clinical development of kinase inhibitors, including the development of our drug candidates avapritinib, BLU-554 and BLU-667.
-Our ability to generate drug revenues, which we do not expect will occur for many years, if ever, will depend heavily on the successful development and eventual commercialization of our drug candidates, which may never occur.
-We currently generate no revenues from sales of any drugs, and we may never be able to develop or commercialize a marketable drug.
+We have invested substantially all of our efforts and financial resources in the identification and pre-clinical development of kinase inhibitors, including the development of our drug candidates avapritinib, BLU-667, BLU-554 and BLU-782.
+Our ability to generate drug revenues, if ever, will depend heavily on the successful development and eventual commercialization of our drug candidates, which may never occur.
+We currently generate no revenues from sales of any drugs, and we do not expect to generate any revenue from the sale of avapritinib until 2020, assuming we are able to file for regulatory approval for avapritinib in the United States in the second quarter of 2019 and receive marketing approval by 2020 .
+We may never be able to develop or commercialize a marketable drug.
 Each of our drug candidates will require additional pre-clinical or clinical development, management of clinical, pre-clinical and manufacturing activities, regulatory approval in multiple jurisdictions, obtaining manufacturing supply, building of a commercial organization, substantial investment and significant marketing efforts before we generate any revenues from drug sales.
 In addition, for some of our drug candidates, in order to select patients most likely to respond to treatment and rapidly confirm mechanistic and clinical proof-of-concept, we may seek to develop companion diagnostic tests, which are assays or tests to identify an appropriate patient population.
-For example, we have entered into agreements with third parties to develop and commercialize companion diagnostics for avapritinib in order to identify GIST patients with the PDGFRα D842V mutation, BLU-554 in order to identify HCC patients with FGFR4 pathway activation and BLU-667 in order to identify NSCLC patients with RET fusions.
+For example, we have entered into agreements with third parties to develop and commercialize companion diagnostics for avapritinib in order to identify GIST patients with the PDGFRA D842V mutation, BLU-554 in order to identify HCC patients with FGFR4 pathway activation and BLU-667 in order to identify NSCLC patients with RET fusions.
 Companion diagnostic tests are subject to regulation as medical devices and must themselves be approved for marketing by the FDA or certain other foreign regulatory agencies before we may commercialize our drug candidates.
 The success of our most advanced drug candidates and other drug candidates will depend on several factors, including the following: